Skyler688/Assembly_Line/README.md

 }
 ```

+### _Logging back to the main thread_

+In progress...

 ## **TODO**

 - Refine the Makefile to auto build for cross platform.
+"Triple boot the macbook so you can test and develop cross platform apps"
-- Seek out feedback from others on possible improvements or useful features.
+- Seek out feedback from others on possible problems/improvements or useful features.
+- Add documentation about concurrency overhead and methods that can be used to create ample task load.
+Things like Task Aggregation or batching, as well as instructions on how to test if the system is performing well or not.
+"In testing i noticed light tasks lead to very high os system overhead do to the frequency of thread lock's sleeps and wakes, heavy tasks perform better"
+- ?Create a efficient log system that can report back info to the main thread in results.
+This will be more useful for development and debugging then print or cout when multithreading do to IO sync causing strange and poor performance.